mykelalvis/FT/Traveller/WORKING/Mongoose/Field Catalogue/Field Catalog.md

 Stock: Full Stock Cr10 0.3g —
 Totals Cr140 4.7kg —

-ammunition is used for anti-materiel work and armor- piercing is issued to tackle light armored vehicles and personnel in combat armor.
+ammunition is used for anti-materiel work and armor-piercing is issued to tackle light armored vehicles and personnel in combat armor.

 Weapon TL Range Damage Kg Cost Magazine